BrunoScheltzke/FakeAPI/README.md

     * 200 - Success
     * 500 - Error with statusMessage indicating error
         * 11 - No block found for given public key
-        * 12 - No communicatino key (AES) found for given public key
+        * 12 - No communication key (AES) found for given public key
         * 13 - Invalid signature

 ### Verifying veracity of news